Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 1. Execute the license request workflow driven purely by the MPD, without any need for [=solution-specific logic and configuration=].
 1. Detect common error scenarios and present an understandable message to the user.

-The proof of authorization is optional and the need to attach it to a license request is indicated by the presence of `dashif:authzurl` in the [=DRM system configuration=].
+The proof of authorization is optional and the need to attach it to a license request is indicated by the presence of at least one `dashif:authzurl` in the [=DRM system configuration=].
 The proof of authorization is a [[!jwt|JSON Web Token]] in compact encoding (the `aaa.bbb.ccc` form) returned as the HTTP response body when the DASH client performs a GET request to this URL.
 The token is attached to a license request in the HTTP `Authorization` header with the `Bearer` type.
 For details, see [[#CPS-lr-model]].

 Error responses from both the authorization service and the license server SHOULD be returned as [[rfc7807]] compatible responses with a 4xx or 5xx status code and `Content-Type: application/problem+json`.